NYPD/right-hand-drive/content/posts/daihatsu-control-arm-and-tie-rod-boots.md

 ## Getting Access to the Rubbers

-The first obvious step is to safely jack the front end of the Daihatsu up and remove the front wheels to have easier access to to the tie rod and lower control arm joints.
+The first obvious step is to safely jack the front end of the Daihatsu up and remove the front wheels to have easier access to the tie rod and lower control arm joints.
 With the wheel removed you should now have a clear view on the problem rubbers:

 {{< rawhtml >}}
 <p class="image-p">